kc8/piawaredump1090wrapper/README.md

-# Aircraft PiAware and DUMP1090 API and wrapper
+# PiAware and DUMP1090 Python Request wrapper

 **Application is still in testing and development.
 If you have suggestions, comments or want to help out feel free to open a PR or submit an issue.**